 Learn one of the computer languages voted most fun to learn and use.
-It's also one of the languages that many college computer science departments are using in their introductory course.
-We will learn the basics of this scripting language, explore artificial intelligence and have time to explore other high level concepts as driven by student projects.
+It's also one of the languages that many college computer science departments use in their introductory course.
+We will learn the basics of this scripting language, explore artificial intelligence and have time to explore other high-level concepts as driven by student projects.
 Students will work independently and in groups to create their projects.
-Computers and online tools will be provided for all students, but the environment that we will be using is available for use at home as well.
+Computers and online tools will be provided for all students.
+Still, the environment we will be using is also available for use at home.